MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Move-CsUser.md

 > - To use Multi-Factor Authentication (MFA) with Move-CsUser requires either Skype for Business Server 2015 CU12 or any version of Skype for Business Server 2019.
 When using MFA do not specify the -Credential paremeter.
 If you are using an earlier version of Skype for Business Server, you should either disable MFA and use the credential parameter, or obtain a newer version of the administrative tools for Skype for Business Server that supports MFA.

 > [!NOTE]
->
-> - From November 10, 2023 onwards, moving users from Teams to On-Premises will discontinue migrating their contacts.
-This is mainly due to Microsoft's continuous efforts to tighten the security and protect customer's data.
-After carefully analyzing the usage patterns and performing risk assessment with the legacy infrastructure, Microsoft decided to deprecate this feature.
+> As of November 10, 2023, moving users from Teams to On-Premises will no longer migrate their contacts.
+This is mainly due to our continuous efforts to tighten security and protect customers' data.
+After carefully analyzing the usage patterns and performing risk assessments with the legacy infrastructure, we decided to deprecate this feature.

 **MINIMUM REQUIRED SERVER VERSIONS**: